sudonorm/dash-dual-listbox/README.md

 <code>pip install dash-dual-listbox</code>

 ************************************************************************
-Pip install installs a version that contains packages which no longer work.
+<code>pip install dash-dual-listbox</code> installs a version that contains packages which no longer work.
 In that version, callbacks are broken.

 The DualList.py file will need to be rebuilt.